-Game-Changing Protection for Game-Changing Athletes
+Game-Changing Neck Protection for Game-Changing Athletes

-Specialized Braces for Football Players
+Specialized Neck Brace for Football Players

 The L.E.X.BRACE has been successfully field-tested for 15 years at the high school level.
 Initial biomechanical testing indicates superior protection by the L.E.X.BRACE compared to a cervical “roll” or “cowboy” collar.
 Dr. Hartunian, the inventor, is an orthopedic surgeon and sports medicine specialist who has been in practice for over 40 years.